- The Beatles, “Let It Be,” and “Get Back”: “Trying to Deceive”? - October 22, 2021

 Being tired enough to learn what the void has to teach

 The love songs on the album (“A Certain Softness,” “Promise To You Girl,” and “This Never Happened Before”) are its weakest, in my opinion.
 They have moments of beauty, but the desperation that threads through them makes them unsettling in ways that don’t seem intentional.
 “I don’t want to take it back,” McCartney says of his vow in “Promise To You Girl,” but his very insistence raises doubts.
 “This Never Happened Before” sounds like an attempt at self-hypnotism that doesn’t work.
 In the end the songs’ overt messages are undermined by their settings and vocals, which oddly makes them fit right in with the somber overall mood of the album.
+For the ones that want to learn hypnotism can avail free hypnosis scripts online.

 The choice to conclude the album with ”Anyway” suggests that McCartney may be more aware of the love songs’ failure to raise spirits than he seems.
 Certainly the song rawly reveals the pain of desire that may be unrequited: “If we could be closer longer / That would help me, help me so much / We could cure each other’s sorrow / Won’t you please, please, please get in touch.”